dikortis/LetsTalkETC/Episodes/Episode_15.md

 **Carlo Vicari:**
-so um now that's some a pretty pretty nice history of Haskell and the how we ended up where we are now for the past and stuff like that so in reference
+so now that's some a pretty
+pretty nice history of Haskell and the how we ended up where we are now for the past and stuff like that so in reference